nafizjiwa/REACT-REDUX-Complex-State/README.md

 # REACT-REDUX-For-Complex-State

 ## Strategies for Complex State
-- A REDUX store helps centralize, organize features and data. --> Complex Store State
+- A REDUX store is ideal for managing Complex data state (State Management)
-- Redux is suited for complex applications with features each with state data to manage.
-- Strategies can help manage a complex store state (State Management).
-- REDUX one-way data flow --> State → View → Actions → State → View
+- REDUX: one-way data flow --> State → View → Actions → State → View
-- To design a store’s state structure we need to understand:
+- WHEN designng a store’s state we need:
       - Action creators describe the state changes
       - Reducers execute the state changes
       - Connecting the Redux store to React components.